Lugal-PCZ/shootpoints-web-api/README.md

 5. (*optional*) If saving the shot, you can add a label or a comment such as “NE corner” or “broken edge” to assist your interpretation of the data later.
 ![Save Last Shot form](https://github.com/Lugal-PCZ/readme-images/blob/main/shootpoints-web-frontend_SaveLastShot.png?raw=true)

 Continue taking shots, each of which will be saved to the current grouping.
 To begin taking shots in a new grouping, simply create a new grouping as described above.

 Note that any grouping shot with an “Isolated Point” geometry can logically only have one shot saved to it, so if you’re taking a series of these (such as is typical of end-of-day point elevations in a trench), you will need to create a new grouping for each shot.
+Though this sounds needlessly cumbersome, in practice it is a quick process and ensures that your data are marked consistently.